Desi Kalakaar

 Desi Kalakaar is the second studio album by Yo Yo Honey Singh.
-The album containing 8 tracks was released on 26 August 2014.
+The album, containing 8 tracks, was released on 26 August 2014.

 Release

 The album was released on 26 August 2014 at a launch event in Mumbai, where the eponymous title track was also released as a single.
 Singh also performed at the launch event.

 The second single, "Love Dose", was released on 3 October 2014 on T-Series' official YouTube channel.

-In June 2025, Singh announced that the track "One Thousand Miles" from Desi Kalakaar will get a music video 11 years since its release.
-The music video will feature Singh & British born actress of Indian origin, Mandy Takhar who had previously worked with Singh in movies like Mirza - The Untold Story and Tu Mera 22 Main Tera 22.
-Takhar & Singh are friends since a long time.
-Singh in recent years recalled how there were plans to shoot music videos for other tracks from the album, however shortly after the album's release, his health deteriorated due to Bipolar Disorder with psychotic symptoms.
+In June 2025, Singh announced that the track "One Thousand Miles" from Desi Kalakaar will receive a music video, 11 years after its official release.
+The music video featured Singh & British actress Mandy Takhar who had previously worked with Singh in movies like Mirza - The Untold Story and Tu Mera 22 Main Tera 22.
+Singh, in recent years, recalled his plans to shoot music videos for other tracks from the album, but failed to do so, as shortly after the album's release, his health deteriorated due to his diagnosis of bipolar Disorder with psychotic symptoms.

 Reception

 The video for "Love Dose", featured Singh and Urvashi Rautela, received 10 million views on YouTube within a single week.
 The song has received over 500 million views on YouTube.
-The song's last portion of the dance was shot at Westfield Stratford City in London.
+The song's dance segment was shot at Westfield Stratford City in London.

 Sonakshi Sinha, who starred in the music video of the title track "Desi Kalakaar", rewrote the track "Love Dose" from an entirely female perspective, and performed her version on her Dabangg Reloaded tour in 2018.